tabulate/tabulate/README.md

 A full list of changes can be found at https://github.com/tabulate/tabulate/commits/master

-Prior to version 1, changes are not being lsited here (there are too many of them, and nothing is stable yet).
+Prior to version 1, changes are not being listed here (there are too many of them, and nothing is stable yet).

 ## Upgrade Notice